Which place is cheaper, The Hamptons or Adirondack Mountains?

 It's quite cold in The Hamptons in the winter.
 The weather in Adirondack Mountains can be very cold.
 In the winter, Adirondack Mountains is much colder than The Hamptons.
-Typically, the winter temperatures in Adirondack Mountains in January are around 18°F (-8°C), and The Hamptons is about 31°F (-0°C).
+Typically, the winter temperatures in Adirondack Mountains in January average around 18°F (-8°C), and The Hamptons averages at about 31°F (-0°C).

 In January, Adirondack Mountains usually receives less rain than The Hamptons.
-At this time of the year, Adirondack Mountains gets 2.6 inches (65 mm) of rain, while The Hamptons receives 3.2 inches (81 mm) of rain each month for the winter.
+Adirondack Mountains gets 2.6 inches (65 mm) of rain, while The Hamptons receives 3.2 inches (81 mm) of rain each month for the winter.

 Both The Hamptons and Adirondack Mountains during the spring are popular places to visit.
 Furthermore, many travelers come to The Hamptons for the beaches and the natural beauty.

 In April, Adirondack Mountains is generally cooler than The Hamptons.
-Temperatures in Adirondack Mountains average around 46°F (8°C), and The Hamptons stays around 51°F (11°C).
+Daily temperatures in Adirondack Mountains average around 46°F (8°C), and The Hamptons fluctuates around 51°F (11°C).